-The following tables present information about the net proceeds raised in this offering for each class, assuming that we sell (1) the minimum primary offering amount of \$150,000,000 and no shares under our distribution reinvestment plan and (2) the maximum primary offering amount of \$4,000,000,000 and no shares under our distribution reinvestment plan.
-In both cases, the tables assume that 1/4 of our gross offering proceeds are from the sale of Class T shares, 1/4 of our gross offering proceeds are from the sale of Class S shares, 1/4 of our gross offering proceeds are from the sale of Class S shares, 1/4 of our gross offering proceeds are from the sale of Class S shares, and 1/4 of our gross offering proceeds are from the sale of Class S shares are sold are uncertain and may differ significantly from what is shown in the tables below.
+The following tables present information about the net proceeds raised in this offering for each class, assuming that we sell the maximum primary offering amount of \$4,000,000,000 and no shares under our distribution reinvestment plan.
+The tables assume that 1/4 of our gross offering proceeds are from the sale of Class T shares, 1/4 of our gross offering proceeds are from the sale of Class D shares and 1/4 of our gross offering proceeds are from the sale of Class I shares.
+The number of shares of each class sold and the relative proportions in which the classes of shares are sold are uncertain and may differ significantly from what is shown in the tables below.
 We may reallocate the shares of our common stock we are offering between the primary offering and our distribution reinvestment plan.
 We will only use the proceeds raised in this offering for the purposes set forth in this prospectus and in a manner within the investment guidelines approved by our board of directors, who serve as fiduciaries to our stockholders.

-The estimated amount of upfront selling commissions and dealer manager fees reflected in the table below related to our Class T shares is calculated based on the Class T purchase price of \$10.00 plus \$0.30 maximum upfront selling commissions and \$0.05 dealer manager fees applicable during the escrow period.
-The estimated amount of upfront selling commissions reflected in the table below related to our Class S shares is calculated based on the Class S share purchase price of \$10.00 plus \$0.35 maximum upfront selling commissions applicable during the escrow period.
-The actual amount of upfront selling commissions and dealer manager fees, however, will vary from the estimated amounts shown because (1) after the escrow period, our Class T and Class S shares will be sold at a price that varies monthly generally based on our prior month's NAV per share for that class of shares and actual upfront selling commissions and dealer manager fees per Class T and Class S share will be a percentage of the transaction price and (2) the upfront selling commissions and dealer manager fees may be reduced in connection with certain categories of sales of Class T and Class S shares.
+The estimated amount of upfront selling commissions and dealer manager fees reflected in the table below related to our Class T shares is calculated based on the Class T purchase price of \$10.00 plus \$0.30 maximum upfront selling commissions and \$0.05 dealer manager fees.
+The estimated amount of upfront selling commissions reflected in the table below related to our Class S shares is calculated based on the Class S share purchase price of \$10.00 plus \$0.35 maximum upfront selling commissions.
+The actual amount of upfront selling commissions and dealer manager fees, however, will vary from the estimated amounts shown because (1) our Class T and Class S shares are sold at a price that varies monthly generally based on our prior month's NAV per share for that class of shares and actual upfront selling commissions and dealer manager fees per Class T and Class S share are a percentage of the transaction price and (2) the upfront selling commission and dealer manager fees may be reduced in connection with certain categories of sales of Class T and Class S shares.
 Any reduction in upfront selling commissions and dealer manager fees will be accompanied by a corresponding reduction in the Class T and Class S per share purchase price to the applicable stockholder, but will not affect the amounts available to us for investment.
 Because amounts in this table are estimates, they may not accurately reflect the actual receipt or use of the offering proceeds.